Website And YourShare Terms & Conditions

 NOTE: Membership is a privilege and we look forward to assisting you.
 By using this website you are agreeing to the Terms & Conditions which govern its use.
 The content, formatting and use of this website change form time to time.
 Please do not give you logon/password to other people.
 We reserve the right to limit or disconnect use of the Website we determine it has been mis-used.

-CONTRACT: Prospera VIP Property Management is a dba of Stonemark, Inc. and provides professional property management for homes throughout Washington State.
+CONTRACT: Prospera VIP lodging management is a dba of Stonemark, Inc. and provides professional lodging management for homes throughout Washington State.
 Because a variety of service options are possible, actual terms and conditions of any relationship will be determined by mutual agreement between Landlords and Prospera VIP in a written agreement prepared and approved prior to commencement.